lab1092/blender-manual_ja/manual/basics/undo_and_redo.rst

 .. important::

-   When recovering an Auto Saved file, you will lose any changes made since the last :guilabel:`Auto Save` was performed.Only **one** Auto Saved file exists for each project (i.e. Blender does not keep older versions - hence you won't be able to go back more than a few minutes with this tool).
+   When recovering an Auto Saved file, you will lose any changes made since the last *Auto Save* was performed.Only **one** Auto Saved file exists for each project (i.e. Blender does not keep older versions - hence you won't be able to go back more than a few minutes with this tool).